Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 Lemon Juice & Strawberries contain acids which can erode enamel

 Do not do this.
 Do not put fruit acid in your toothpaste.
-The internet is filled with before-and-after photos of “lemon juice whitening” that are actually images of acid-eroded, permanently damaged enamel.
-Don’t become a cautionary tale.
+There are many photos on the internet comparing the before and aftereffects of lemon juice whitening that are really pictures of the enamel that has been eroded by acid and permanently damaged.
+So, don’t be one of the victims in these stories.
 Legitimate Natural Toothpaste Recipes never include acidic fruits.
 Real Natural Toothpaste Recipes rely on safe abrasives, not acids.

 Why You Should NEVER Use Hydrogen Peroxide Daily in Toothpaste